denten-books/plain-text/0-chapter.md

 their foundation.
 Text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.

-To trace the flows of governance and control that lurk beneath the text (and of which Friedrich Kittler warns us) must mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which Robinson Crusoe would make no mistake," in Lacan's words) [@lacan_seminar_1997, 167], but rather it would entail the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of readability and comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
+To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[ln0-lacan] Rather it entails the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of readability and comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
 Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.

+[^ln0-lacan]: The evanascent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake" [@lacan_seminar_1997, 167].

 "Algorithms are inherently fascistic, because they give the comforting illusion of an alterity to human affairs," Stephen Marche wrote in his widely discussed